 PAS 619 Medicine and Society IV 2 credit hours

-Medicine and Society (M&S) consists of 4 consecutive, integrated courses in which students explore the intersection of the individual in society and health care.
-The fourth semester will focus on health care delivery systems including costs, quality, access and health care provider roles.
-The course will also consist of learning communities wherein students will implement a community health engagement project which will facilitate critical thinking and clinical problem solving.
+Medicine & Society IV is the fourth of a 4-semester sequence of consecutive, integrated courses in which students explore the intersection of the individual in society and health care.
+The second semester will focus on the healthcare delivery system, public health, patient safety, quality improvement, billing, reimbursement and risk management.
+The course will also introduce students to and focus on focus on interprofessional education.
+The course will continue to incorporate learning communities that will facilitate critical thinking and clinical problem-solving activities and discussions.

 PAS 614 Behavioral Medicine & Counseling 2 credit hours

-This course provide the student with an opportunity to develop an understanding of human behavior by providing an overview of major behavioral disease processes and differentiation criteria to include disease presentation, physical examination findings, laboratory testing, and therapeutic approaches.
+This course provides the student with an opportunity to develop an understanding of human behavior by providing an overview of major behavioral disease processes, and differentiation criteria to include disease presentation, physical examination findings, laboratory testing, and therapeutic approaches.
 Additionally, the student will survey common behavioral issues related to somatic disease processes that present to the primary care practitioner.

 PAS 631 Special Populations 5 credit hours

 This course is designed to deliver a comprehensive study of human diseases and disorders.
-Emphasis will be on the epidemiology, etiology, historical data, clinical manifestations, progression, therapeutic management, prevention, laboratory medicine, and prognosis of disease process common in Women’s Health, Pediatrics, and Geriatrics, and Emergency Medicine.
+Emphasis will be on the epidemiology, etiology, historical data, clinical manifestations, progression, therapeutic management, prevention, laboratory medicine, and prognosis of disease processes common in Women’s Health, Pediatrics, Geriatrics and Emergency Medicine.
 The course will also provide instruction on basic surgical principles, techniques, and technical skills necessary for Physician Assistants to function in primary care and surgical settings.
-This class is taught in a modular format using a variety of learning methods including lectures, group discussion, demonstrations, and laboratory sessions.
+This course is taught in a modular format using a variety of learning methods including lectures, group discussions, demonstrations, and laboratory sessions.

 Clinical Course Descriptions